 Good Morning’s music sounds a bit like early Deerhunter.
-Band members Stefan Blair and Liam Parsons recorded the new EP, Glory, over five days in Lorne.
+Band members Stefan Blair and Liam Parsons recorded the new EP, Glory, over five days in coastal Victoria's Lorne.
 The music has the easiness you feel looking out at the ocean.
 With drowned-out vocals and distortion bound up with catchy melodies, it ambles along: one part warm, two parts melancholy.

 Broadsheet: Any favourite haunts in Melbourne you can tell us about?

 Stefan Blair: In Eltham Bar Piccolo was definitely the pick of the bunch because they would serve all us underage kids, plus a $5 vodka raspberry is pretty tasty after a hard day of high school.
 In Richmond Pho Chu The is a great place to relax and eat some delicious soup while having a beer with a friend.

 BS: How did start making music together, and what interests do you share?

 SB: We started making music together in high school.
 We played in a few bands, some terrible cover bands, as well as some terrible stuff that wasn’t covers.
 The first time I can remember playing any music with Liam was in a friend’s band doing a cover of Under the Milky Way.

 BS: When’s the best time to listen to your new EP, Glory?

 SB: If you like it maybe try around lunchtime.
 With a bowl of soup and some fresh juice.